ledwindra/today-i-learned/README.md

 ![i-have-an-encoded-joke](img/i-have-an-encoded-joke.png)

 ## July 28, 2020

+### git latest version now allows us to get rid of `master` branch
 Today I learned how to initiate `main` as a default branch on git!
 This article from [`GitHub`](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch) helps me from updating git to version 2.28 to [creating a new repository](https://github.com/ledwindra/change-main-branch) with `main` branch, instead of `master`.

 In addition, I managed to changed the default branch from existing project such as this repository  to `main`.
-[This article](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) [and this StackOverflow post](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-locally-and-remotely) help me to make this happen.
+[This article](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx) and [this StackOverflow post](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-locally-and-remotely) help me to make this happen.
 A small step worth doing indeed!

 Following is the snippet from the command line: